What is Database Testing And Why Is it important?

 - Consolidate And Publish Report: The final step is to gather all the results and capture all of them in a report.
 You need to share this data with all stakeholders.
 Please make sure that all failures or skipped tests have given proper reasons.

 How To Write Test Cases For Database Testing?

 A software tester should prefer writing a separate set of test scenarios and test cases for database testing.
 That’s how you can make sure your test cases are independent and won’t mix with the UI-related use cases.

 Database testing is a type of grey-box testing:

 And if you don’t’ know, then note that it’s a mixture of both black box & white box testing methods.
 So the tester would need to know about the internal functioning of the application and also about the database structure used.

 At times, an application could be using multiple databases, so you should be aware of how they relate to each other.
-Also, make a data mapping sheet which should tell you the UI actions and the tables (and columns) getting affected when the action takes place.
+Also, make a data mapping sheet that should tell you the UI actions and the tables (and columns) getting affected when the action takes place.

-And as we’ve said earlier in this post that you need good SQL skills for testing databases.
+And as we’ve said earlier in this post you need good SQL skills for testing databases.
 It will help you write efficient SQL queries that extract data from a table without returning thousands of rows from the database table.

 Database Testing Guidelines:

 You can use the below guidelines to prepare good test cases for database testing.